DavidLiedle/speargun/README.md

 An API client for working with DigitalOcean in Dart

 ## Development Status: 1% (Research)
 I'm using this project as a fun research combo-exercise both to become familiar with DigitalOcean's API and to try building a finished CLI App in Dart.
-For now, trust this code as you would a toddler with a nail gun.
+For now, trust this code as you would a toddler with a spear gun.
 (Don't).

 ## Installation
 Create a file called `DigitalOceanAPI.key` in the same directory as the `speargun.dart` script.
 Paste your API key in as plain text on line one, save, and reward yourself with yet another cup of coffee for the day.